yaypm/davis-server/README.md

         |  _ <| |_| |/  \ | |  | |   | |_| / ___ \ V /  | | ___) |
         |_| \_\\___//_/\_\___| |_|   |____/_/   \_\_/  |___|____/
     -----------------------------------------------------------------

+This project provides an extensible implementation for natural language access to the Dynatrace platform artificial intelligence layer.